-Write down the typing rules for this language.
+Write down the "usual" typing rules for this language.

-Inductively define the substitution operator $t_1[x := t_2]$, which replaces every free occurence of the variable x in t_1 by t_2 .
+Inductively define the substitution operation for your terms, which replaces every free occurence of a variable in an expression by an expression without free variables.

-Prove that the operator preserves the type of the substituted term, given that the variable is replaced by a term of the same type.
+Prove that substitution preserves the type of an expression, given that the variable and the expression have the same type.